-The LED_LINK pin in Mode 2 will be ON to indicate Link is good and BLINK to indicate activity is present on either transmit or receive activity.
+The LED_LINK pin in Mode 2 and Mode 3 will be ON to indicate Link is good and BLINK to indicate activity is present on either transmit or receive activity.

-The LED_SPEED pin in DP83848K indicates 10 or 100 Mb/s data rate of the port.
-The standard CMOS driver goes high when operating in 100Mb/s operation.
-The functionality of this LED is independent of the mode selected.
+The LED_SPEED pin indicates 10 or 100 Mb/s data rate of the port.
+The standard CMOS driver goes high when operating in 100 Mb/s operation.
+The functionality of this LED is independent of mode selected.